 Don’t miss: City Farmers hosts an annual Fall Harvest Festival!
 Grab your pumpkin seeds now and enter the pumpkin growing contest in October.
 It’s a great tradition for young farmers.

 Walter Anderson Nursery

-Entertain the kiddies with a super fun garden railroad at this inviting nursery in Poway.
-Ducks and a quaint rock garden will also delight and occupy them as you peruse the large selection of plants and gain valuable advice from the helpful staff.
+Entertain the kiddies with a super fun miniature railroad that runs through the outdoor garden at this inviting nursery in Poway.
+Chickens and a quaint rock garden will also delight and occupy them as you peruse the large selection of plants and gain valuable advice from the helpful staff.
 The staff at the nursery know their stuff and they offer Saturday classes for adults on topics such as soil amendment, bulbs, vegetable growing and orchids.

 12755 Danielson Ct.

 Little ones can engage in interactive water activities and learn about water conservation at this gorgeous East County treasure.
 Educational exhibits like the Native Habitat Garden, the Sensory Garden and the Succulent Garden will help teach kids how to make their own gardens beautiful and drought tolerant.
 And with six acres of land to explore, they won’t get bored anytime soon.
 Relax, eat a picnic lunch in the scenic gazebo and enjoy the huge variety of landscapes.
 Just don’t forget the sunscreen!

 This gorgeous, historic property in National City offers hands-on experience through science, ecology and nutrition, including cooking classes.
 Much of the garden’s education is taught through field trips offered to South Bay students, but the center also offers public tours of its organic garden Tuesday mornings as well as during a monthly open house.

 Don’t miss: Their Talls & Smalls in the garden program which is perfect for kids ages 2-5!

 2525 N. Ave.

 National City, CA 91950